Old Warden Aerodrome

-Old Warden Aerodrome is located 6 NM east southeast of Bedford, in Bedfordshire, England.
+Old Warden Aerodrome is located 7 mi east-southeast of Bedford, in Bedfordshire, England.
 The privately owned aerodrome serves The Shuttleworth Collection, which contains a large working collection of vintage aircraft, cars, motor cycles and agricultural vehicles and equipment.

 The airfield is home to the Cambridge Flying Group, who operate two de Havilland Tiger Moth aircraft, G-AHIZ and G-AOEI.